Home » SUMAMPAN WATERFALL BALI – The Complete Guide

 About Sumampan waterfall history

 Sumampan waterfall is maintained by a local family who built the access and facilities with their own funds and donations from visitors.
-The waterfall was actually accidentally formed by water leakage from leaking irrigation tunnels that led to the Blahbatuh area.
+The waterfall was actually accidentally formed by water leakage from irrigation tunnels that led to the Blahbatuh area.
 Due to the excavation of solid rock below the cliff, because of the stone carving, the water quickly spread to the cliff.
-The flow of the water was focussed on one point of the cliff, creating the waterfall.
+The flow of the water was focussed on one point of the cliff, creating Sumampan waterfall.

 How to get to Sumampan waterfall